 Once you’ve honed your skills, expanded your network, and developed emotional intelligence, your brain is better prepared to take on the challenges of a new role.
 But the work doesn’t stop when you get promoted; in fact, it’s just beginning.
 Neuroscience research shows that transitioning into a leadership role requires continuous brain training to maintain cognitive flexibility and adaptability.

-Through personalized coaching, I help clients continue developing their leadership abilities using neuroscience-based strategies, ensuring that their success is long-lasting and sustainable.
+Through personalized practice, professionals can continue developing leadership abilities using neuroscience-based strategies, ensuring that success is long-lasting and sustainable.

 How to Maintain Momentum After a Promotion